zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-configuration-files.md

 multiValueSetting=["Value 1","Value 2", ...]
 ```

-Do not use a space character between values (after the comma).
-The property won't be loaded.
+If you use a space character between values (after the comma), the property is ignored.

 Open the Web Content category in System Settings (under the Content section), and select *Web Content* for the virtual instance scope.
-You'll see what looks like multiple single value entries for *Characters Blacklist*:
+You'll see multiple single value entries for *Characters Blacklist*:

 ![The Web Content System Settings entry has many Characters Blacklist fields.](./system-settings-configuration-files/images/02.png)